 - 24 to 36 months: 2 wet diapers per day

-By using the logic above, we can calculate that depending on your baby’s age, they will need the following number of wipes per month:
+By using the logic above, we can calculate that depending on your baby’s age, they will need the following number or wipe packs per month:

-- Newborn to 1 month: 20 packs of wipes per month
+- Newborn to 1 month: 20 packs per month

-- 1 month to 5 months: 14 packs of wipes per month
+- 1 month to 5 months: 14 packs per month

 What Is The Cost Of Baby Wipes Per Month?